pkali/Avery_Breakout/README.md

 the following lines define the level.
 Any character is a pixel, space is a space, EOL is the end of line.

 The game displays 46 lines of pixels, but your levels should generally be shorter to make it playable.

+Important!
+Any error in the level definition causes the game to return to level 000, so if you make a mistake in `LEVEL004.DAT`, the files `LEVEL005.DAT` and `LEVEL006.DAT` will never be displayed.

 Experiment!